 Doesn’t Fit The Budget

 Eating ramen noodles almost every night in order to pay the mortgage was NOT what you had in mind when you pictured yourself as a homeowner.
 Is the house more of a fixer-upper than you realized?
 Did you end up putting more money into house repairs than you planned on?
 Maybe this house doesn’t allow for enough entertainment or savings as you hoped.
 Perhaps your homeowner’s insurance was more expensive than you planned.
-These are hidden expenses of owning the wrong house in Southern California.
+These are hidden expenses of owning the wrong house in Greater Los Angeles.

 Does your new house have well water?
 When you purchased it, you were happy to not pay high utility bills, but now you realize you are responsible for any well system repair.
 What if you have to redrill and move the well system?
 Do you hate lugging around water softener, or having to pay a company to come out and do it for you?
 Is your municipality planning a utility expansion in your area, and now you have to add another $20,000 to your tax bill over the next few decades?
-These are hidden expenses of owning the wrong house in Southern California.
+These are hidden expenses of owning the wrong house in Greater Los Angeles.

 Perhaps you are totally fine with the house purchase you can afford and love your neighborhood and have no pending utility issues… but you just noticed a crack along the floorboard by the front door.
 Maybe you dismiss it for the caulk shrinking… and then a few months later, its a little bit bigger… and bigger… is your foundation sinking?
 Maybe there are new cracks by the windows or new water stains on the ceiling… these are all small indicators that your house might have some structural issues.
-Also, these are hidden expenses of owning the wrong house in Southern California.
+Also, these are hidden expenses of owning the wrong house in Greater Los Angeles.